aya49/202105_sfu_cmpt_127/README.md

 = 100%
 ```

 **Assignments**:
+- Due date: assignments are due 11:59pm on the designated Monday.
-- Each assignment contains several tasks.
+- Content: each assignment contains several tasks which will correspond to the lab practice questions done in class.

-**Quizzes**: the content included of the quizzes are cumulative.
+**Quizzes**:
+- Due date: quizzes will be open at 8:30am on the desingated Tuesday and is due within 24 hours at 8:30am the next day Wednesday;
-- All quizzes are take-home.
-They will be open for 24 hours on Canvas to accomodate students in different time zones; all students must complete the quiz within the desginated 24 hours.
-Once you start the quiz, it will last for 1 hour.
+  - all quizzes will be open for 24 hours on Canvas to accomodate students in different time zones.
+  - You have to start the quiz on Canvas on or after 8:30am on the Tuesday and submit the quiz.
+  - After you start the quiz, you have 1 hour to do the quiz but the quiz must be submitted before 8:30am on the Wednesday.
 THIS IS IMPORTANT, this means that you only have 1 continuous hour to do the quiz, but you can do choose when to do that 1 hour as long as you START and FINISH the quiz within that 24 hours.
+    - e.g. if you started your quiz at 8:45am Tuesday, you have until 9:45am Tuesday to submit it;
+    - e.g. if you started your quiz at 8:00am on the next day Wednesday, you will have to submit your quiz before 8:30am.
+- Content: the content examined in the quizzes are cumulative.
 - Students must safely pass at least 3 out of the 4 quizzes to safely pass the course; "safely pass" here means C- or above.